digitalinnovationone/dio-lab-open-source/community_1/WirllySilva.md

     Additionally, I have some familiarity with HTML and CSS, but my focus has always been on back-end development.

-Please feel free to click on the link bellow to connect with me on LinkedIn and exchange ideas.
+Please feel free to click on the link bellow, connect with me on LinkedIn to exchange ideas. :rocket:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=fff)](https://www.linkedin.com/in/wirlly-pereira/)